 - Leave the caramel to set, and then serve!

 This Crème Brulee Rice Pudding recipe is an original by South African private chef, Claire Allen, as part of a Claire Allen recipe series.
-Other recipes featured include Chocolate, Coffee & Whiskey Brownies, Red Wine Beef Stew, and Coq Au Vin.
+Other recipes featured include Chocolate, Coffee & Whiskey Brownies and Coq Au Vin.

 Looking for more recipes?
-We’ve got a host of Dessert Recipes.
-Also check out our full Recipes Archives.
+Check out our full Recipes Archives.